fcazalet/godot-version-management/addons/godot-version-management/README.md

 When project is loaded Godot load in memory the export-presets.cfg .

+## Contributors

+Thanks to @joelgomes1994 for code refactoring and Windows export feature.

 ## Support Me

 You to buy me a coffee ?